My Revolut account

 Pay with Revolut is currently only offered as a payment option by eligible Revolut merchants based in the UK/EEA.
 This means that the availability of Pay with Revolut and the Pay with Revolut Buyer Protection Policy is limited to purchases that are made with those UK/EEA based Revolut merchants.

 You can transfer electronic money in your Revolut account to domestic and international bank accounts.
 We call these types of transactions bank transfers (Bank Transfers).

-Some of these Bank Transfers may incur charges as set out in the Fees and Charges Section and the International Transfer Fees Section.
+Some of these Bank Transfers may incur charges as set out in the Fees and Charges Section.
 The charges may also be displayed in the Revolut app when you perform a transaction.
 You may need to accept the charges in order to make the Bank Transfer.

 We are not responsible for losses where payments are returned in a different currency